 If you are a green-card seeker planning to make use of the U.S. government's provisional waiver procedures, the checklist below will help you make sure that you have assembled all the appropriate forms, documents, and fees.
-This will help you make this request that U.S. Citizenship and Immigration Services forgive your past unlawful U.S. presence and allow you to receive a green card—and that it do so before, not after you leave the U.S. for your consular interview.
-Nevertheless, we recommend getting an attorney's help with this, both to make sure you are eligible and to help you prepare a complete and convincing application.
+This will help you ask U.S. Citizenship and Immigration Services to forgive your past unlawful U.S. presence and allow you to receive a green card—and that it do so before, not after you leave the U.S. for your consular interview.
+Nevertheless, we recommend getting an attorney's help with this, both to make sure you are eligible and to help you prepare a complete and convincing waiver application.

 For background on who is eligible for this waiver (sometimes also called the "stateside" waiver) and why it is useful, see Staying in the U.S. With the I-601A Provisional Waiver of Inadmissibility.

 This waiver possibility is especially beneficial for spouses, parents, and children (unmarried, under age 21) of U.S. citizens and permanent residents who entered the U.S. illegally and stayed for six months or more.
 Such people might technically qualify for a green card, but their unlawful U.S. entry makes them ineligible to get it via the U.S.-based process called "adjustment of status," and traveling overseas could expose them to a time bar of up to ten years upon their return.

 With consular processing their only procedural option, going forward with their green card application can mean risking getting stuck outside the U.S., possibly separated from their family, for the next three or ten years, as a penalty for their past unlawful presence.
 But the provisional waiver process lets them make sure they'll be approved for the waiver before they leave the United States for their immigrant visa interview.

 You will need to prepare or assemble the following for your provisional, stateside waiver application.
 For any original document other than the USCIS form, send photocopies, not originals.